zeux/zeux.github.io/_posts/2024-03-15-llm-inference-sol.md

 - 32 \* (4096 \* 14336 \* 3) = 5637M parameters for transforming hidden state via a feed-forward network
 - 4096 \* 32000 = 131M parameters for converting the hidden state into token probabilities; this is used in a matrix multiply unlike the embedding matrix

 This adds up to ~7111M "active" parameters that are used in matrix multiplications.
-If the model is using FP16 for the matrix elements, we end up having to read ~14.2 GB of data for each token.[^6] Additionally, while each matrix is going to be used again when running inference for the next token, caches are measured in tens of megabytes, and as such we can assume this process can not run faster than memory bandwidth.
+If the model is using FP16 for the matrix elements, we end up having to read ~14.2 GB of data for each token.[^6] Additionally, while each matrix is going to be used again when running inference for the next token, caches are measured in tens of megabytes, and as such we can assume this process can not run faster than memory bandwidth as the weights won't stay in cache between runs[^9].

 This covers matrix math; attention computation needs to read the KV-cache up until the current token, so the amount of data read depends on how many tokens the model sees when generating the new one - that includes the system prompt (usually hidden from the user), user prompt, previous model output, and can include multiple user prompts for a longer chat session.